JacobSchoolAcc2024/RuneFall/README.md

 How to Access and Play:

-Download Roblox.
+Download Roblox and sign up for a roblox account(log in if you already have one).
-Search for "Shibuya Battleground" in the Games section.
+Click the share link we provide.
 Join the game.
 Use the on-screen tutorial and set up page:
 Move with WASD keys.